NationalSecurityAgency/timely/source/includes/_server.md

 The standalone server will not save your metric data across restarts.
 </aside>

 To deploy Timely with a running Accumulo instance you will need to modify the `conf/timely.properties` file appropriately.
-Then copy the `lib/timely-server.jar` file to your Accumulo tablet servers.
+Then copy the `lib/timely-server.jar` and `lib/commons-lang3-*.jar` files to your Accumulo tablet servers.
 Finally, launch Timely using the `bin/timely-server.sh` script.

 ## SSL Setup